carlbror/trusty-promise/README.md

 # trusty-promise
-Ethereum contract for making signatures handcuffs of code
+Ethereum contract for making signatures into handcuffs of code